House of Schönborn

-The House of Schönborn (/de/) is the name of an ancient noble and formerly sovereign family of the Holy Roman Empire.
-As a former ruling and mediatized family, it belongs to the Hochadel (high nobility).
+The House of Schönborn (/de/) is an ancient noble family of the Holy Roman Empire.
+As a formerly sovereign and mediatized family, it belongs to the Hochadel (German for 'high nobility').

-Various members of the family have held high offices of the Catholic Church and the Holy Roman Empire over the course of centuries, including as bishops, prince bishops, cardinals and prince-electors.
-In addition to several family members having been elected rulers of ecclesiastical principalities — the Electorate of Mainz, the Princely-Bishopric of Würzburg, the Princely-Bishopric of Worms, the Princely-Bishopric of Speyer, the Electorate of Trier, and the Princely-Bishopric of Bamberg — the family possessed a fief in Franconia that held imperial immediacy as a county within the Holy Roman Empire, the state of Schönborn.
+Various members of the family have held high offices of the Catholic Church and the Holy Roman Empire over the course of centuries, including as bishops, prince-bishops, cardinals and prince-electors.
+In addition to several family members having been elected rulers of ecclesiastical principalities — the Electorate of Mainz, the Princely-Bishopric of Würzburg, the Princely-Bishopric of Worms, the Princely-Bishopric of Speyer, the Electorate of Trier, and the Princely-Bishopric of Bamberg — the family possessed a fief in Franconia that held imperial immediacy as a county within the Holy Roman Empire, the County of Schönborn.

 The House of Schönborn, especially its ruling prelates of the Catholic Church, were among the most important builders of Southern German baroque architecture.
 The family gave the name Schönbornzeit (Age of the Schönborns) to an era (1642–1756), sometimes nostalgically remembered in the popular consciousness as an era of prosperity.
 Today, the term Schönbornzeit denotes a particular style of Rhenish and Franconian baroque.